-- A well-prepared recommendation should evaluate the applicant’s strengths and weaknesses as well as potential as a researcher, communicate information about any relevant laboratory skills, and address general character.
+- A well-prepared recommendation should evaluate the applicant’s strengths and weaknesses as well as potential as a researcher, communicate information about any relevant laboratory or research skills, and address general character.

 - Recommendations are weighted heavily in the selection process.
 Thus, it is important to make sure they are submitted on time.